Warm, inviting light that helps you save

 How to Choose the Right Light Bulb

 Why choose ENERGY STAR certified LEDs?
 Not all LEDs are the same.
 Light bulbs that have earned the ENERGY STAR have undergone extensive testing to ensure they will save energy and perform as promised.
-Lower quality LED bulbs might flicker, fade, or shift in color over time.
-They also often have a much shorter lifetime than ENERGY STAR certified bulbs.
+Lower-quality LED bulbs might flicker, fade, or shift in color over time.
+They also often have a much shorter lifetime compared to ENERGY STAR certified LED bulbs, which have a lifetime of at least 15,000 hours.
+That’s 15 times longer than an incandescent bulb, which means once you switch to LEDs you might not need to change a light bulb for over 15 years.
 The chart below outlines lifetime savings that can be attributed to using an ENERGY STAR certified LED instead of an incandescent light bulb.

 |Example 800 Lumen Bulb Choices

 (equivalent to 60 watt incandescent)

 |ENERGY STAR certified LED||Incandescent|